VirusTotal (简称 VT), 是谷歌旗下一家免费提供可疑文件扫描服务的网站. VT 上有超过50家反病毒引擎提供实时扫描服务. 我们每天收集用户上传到 VT 的 APK ...

 Using the ADB connect to the phone, we ran the “ps” command, which gave the following result:

 The app has the process ID “28953”.
-We examined the region of the virtual memory in the process by using the following command:
+We examined the region of the virtual memory in the process.

 The first address field shows the starting and ending address of the region in the process’s memory space.
 The last field shows the name of the file mapped.
 We fired up “dd” command to dump the memory associated with the last file.